pyannote/pyannote-audio/tutorials/pretrained/model/README.md

 emb = torch.hub.load('pyannote/pyannote-audio', 'emb_ami')
 ```

-The pulled models will be on GPU by default if one is available.
-We can also have more control by specifying other kwargs provided by `torch.hub.load`, e.g.:
+Note that models will run on GPU by default if one is available.
+Both device and batch size can be specified manually if needed:
 ```python
 sad = torch.hub.load('pyannote/pyannote-audio', 'sad_ami', device='cpu', batch_size=128)
 ```